lipingwu/oms-kickstart/README.rst

 even with its flaws, this is some serious awesome!

-overall, this script completes three primary tasks:
+overall, this script completes four primary tasks:

   1) install and configure salt-minion on the host
   2) run state.high to apply some initial states
   3) run state.highstate to apply more advanced states
+  4) if specified, run additional salt modules/functions

 default config and state data is included in the script, so no external config is necessary and the script can run by itself.